 MYP Subject Groups

-In the Program model, global contexts, concepts, approaches to learning and teaching, surround the learner and connect to the eight subject groups.
+In the Programme model, global contexts, concepts, approaches to learning and teaching, surround the learner and connect to the eight subject groups.

 Additionally, students will engage in the following projects: